JacobBorgProgramming/spark-web-browser/README.md

 Spark is a simple, lightweight browser for macOS built with the [WebKit](https://webkit.org) browser engine.
 It is lightweight and easy-to-use while also being fast and powerful.

 Spark for macOS is compatible with macOS 10.12 Sierra and later.
-Earlier versions of macOS might work with some slight code changes, but are not supported.
+Earlier versions of macOS might work with some slight code alterations, but are not supported.

 ## Screenshots